Wilmox/SchedViz-Linux/README.md

 # SchedViz-Linux
-An visualizer for exploring the effect of priorities on the Linux scheduler
+A visualizer for exploring the effect of priorities on the Linux scheduler

 ## Implementation
 The program starts with creating child processes using `fork()`.
 The number of child processes depends on what the `COLUMNS` variable is set to.

-Every child process initialisazed a incrementing counter.
-When the counter reaches the specific priority `PERIOD` value, the color of the terminal cells change.
+Every child process initialized an incrementing counter.
+When the counter reaches the specific priority `PERIOD` value, the color of the terminal cells changes.

 The order of the colors is as follows:
 ![red](https://placehold.co/15x15/fc0303/fc0303.png) 🠊